Menu Close

 • Participants may only register one time in each class each year.

 • Once a participant has entered one grade, he/she may not enter a lower grade in future years.
-Should a student decide to participate in a class at a level lower than his/her most recent exam level or current piano level, he/she will need to register as Comments Only in that class (scroll down for Comments Only clarification).
+Should a student decide to participate in a class at a level lower than his/her most recent exam level or current piano level, he/she will only receive comments for his/her participation.

 • Ottawa Piano Festival reserves the right to place a student according to submitted information and participant’s level entered in the past festival years.